‘I will go back to help’: Women head home to aid war effort

 They have fled to countries across Eastern Europe: Romania has taken in more than 450,000, Moldova more than 337,000, Hungary over 263,000 and Slovakia some 213,000, according to the latest UNHCR tally on Tuesday.
 The Polish capital of Warsaw, alone, has taken in about 300,000 refugees, about a 15% increase of its population of more than 1.7 million.

-“These are enormous numbers,” said Moldovan Foreign Minister Nicu Popescu, which has reached out to Italy for financial aid.
+“These are enormous numbers,” said Moldovan Foreign Minister Nicu Popescu, who was reaching out to Italy for financial aid.
 “The number of refugees represents 4% of the whole Moldovan population.”

-Keaten reported from Geneva.
-Monika Scislowska in Warsaw, Poland; Vira Loy in Przemysl, Poland; Helena Alves in Chisinau, Moldova; and Kathy Gannon in Kabul, Afghanistan contributed to this report.